python/devguide/getting-started/setup-building.rst

    For Unix-based systems, we try to use system libraries whenever available.
    This means optional components will only build if the relevant system headers are available.
-The best way to obtain the appropriate headers will vary by distribution, but the appropriate commands for some popular distributions are below.
+The best way to obtain these headers varies by distribution, but commands for some popular distributions are given below.

-   .. tab:: dnf
+   .. tab:: Fedora / RHEL / CentOS

       On **Fedora**, **RHEL**, **CentOS** and other ``dnf``-based systems::